FINNGEN/META_ANALYSIS/README.md

 Tools for doing x way meta-analysis

 ## Variant matching across studies
 Variants are matched using chr pos ref and alt.
-For this reason all 37 build results need to first be lifted over to 38. scripts/lift.py can be used to liftover results first if needed.
+For this reason results need to first be lifted over to the same build. scripts/lift.py can be used to liftover results first if needed.

 IMPORTANT: Studies need to be ordered by chr (1-22, x,y,mt) and position.
 Chromosome can be indicated with numbers 1-25 or chr1-22, chrX,chrY,chrMT and they will be internally coded to numerical values.